wurstscript/WurstScript/manual.md

 Here only package `D` is guaranteed to be initialized before package `A`.
 Packages `B` and `C` are allowed to be initialized later.

+## Configuring Packages

+Global variables and functions can be configured.
+Configuration is done via configuration packages.
+Each package has at most one configuration package and every configuration package configures exactly one package.
+The relation between a package and its configuration package is expressed via the following naming convention:
+For a package named `Blub` the configuration package must be named `Blub_config`.

+Inside a configuration global variables can be annotated with the `@config` annotation.
+This has the effect that the variable with the same name in the original package will be overridden with the variable in the configuration package.
+In the original package, the variable should be annotated with `@configurable` to signal that it is safe to configure.
+Here is an example:

+	package Example
+		@configurable int x = 5
+	endpackage

+	package Example_config
+		@config int x = 42
+	endpackage

+Configuring functions works basically the same:

+	package Example
+		@configurable public function math(int x, int y) returns int return x + y

+	endpackage

+	package Example_config
+		@config public function math(int x, int y) returns int return x*y

+	endpackage